tqma113/problem-resolve-ts/options/strictBindCallApply/REAMD.md

-# strictBindCallApply
+# strictNullChecks

-Enable stricter checking of the bind, call, and apply methods on functions.
+In strict null checking mode, the null and undefined values are not in the domain of every type and are only assignable to themselves and any (the one exception being that undefined is also assignable to void).